ovh/docs/pages/public_cloud/compute/create_instance_in_horizon/guide.en-gb.md

 **Other options**

 Please note that these options are not mandatory for the creation of a basic instance.
-If you wish to explore these options further, consult the official [Openstack documentation](https://docs.openstack.org/horizon/latest/user/launch-instances.html).
+If you wish to explore these options further, consult the official [OpenStack documentation](https://docs.openstack.org/horizon/latest/user/launch-instances.html).

 |Information|Details|
 |---|---|